 “Drs.
-Roistacher and Tanenbaum offer both patients and doctors the perspectives and approaches best suited for helping those with chronic orofacial pain.”
+Roistacher and Tanenbaum offer both patients and doctors the perspectives and approaches best suited for helping those with chronic orofacial pain.” – Samuel F. Dworkin, DDS, PhD, Professor Emeritus, University of Washington

-Donald R. Tanenbaum maintains a private practice in New York City and on Long Island, and has both university and hospital-based academic appointments.
-A Past President of the American Academy of Orofacial Pain, he received a DDS and MPH degree from Columbia University in 1982.
 S. L. Roistacher, a founding member of the International Association for the Study of Pain and the American Pain Society, was the Chairman of the Department of Dental Medicine, Queens Hospital Center, for over 30 years.
 His involvement in the field of pain led to the formation of the Head and Neck Pain Center at Queens Hospital Center.
 He received a DDS degree from New York University.

 If you live or work in New York City or on Long Island and would like to set up an appointment with Dr. Tanenbaum, please go to our Contact & Locations page.